Antje Ellermann

 About

-I am Professor (she/they) of Political Science and Founding Director of the Centre for Migration Studies at the University of British Columbia in Vancouver.
-My research focuses on the politics of migration and citizenship in liberal democracies.
-I am particularly interested in the nexus between international migration and the politics of policy making and implementation, coercive state power and migrant resistance; legal precarity; and the intersection of migration, settler colonialism, and Indigeneity.
+I am Professor of Political Science and Founder and Co-Director of the Centre for Migration Studies at the University of British Columbia in Vancouver.
+My research focuses on the politics of migration and citizenship in the global North.
+My current projects include several community-engaged research collaborations at the intersection of citizenship, belonging, and decolonization in Metro Vancouver, alongside a comparative study of immigration bureaucracies in Canada, Australia, and the UK.

 My latest book The Comparative Politics of Immigration: Policy Choices in Germany, Canada, Switzerland, and the United States was published in 2021 with Cambridge University Press as part of the Cambridge Studies in Comparative Politics series.
 It was recognized with the Charles H. Levine Memorial Book Prize (co-winner) by the International Political Science Association.
 My first book States Against Migrants: Deportation in Germany and the United States (Cambridge University Press, 2009) examined the comparative politics and implementation of deportation.
 My work has also appeared in journals such as World Politics (winner of the APSA Migration & Citizenship Section’s best article award), Comparative Political Studies, Politics & Society, Journal of Ethnic and Migration Studies, West European Politics, Government and Opposition, and International Migration.
 My research has been supported by the Social Sciences and Humanities Research Council, the Social Science Research Council, the German Academic Exchange Service, and the Canadian Department of Foreign Affairs and International Trade.
 I serve on the editorial board of the Journal of Ethnic and Migration Studies and served as Co-President of the American Political Science Association’s Migration and Citizenship Section from 2019-21.

 I was born and raised in Germany before spending many years living, working, and studying in Northern Ireland, England, and the United States.
-I live on the beautiful, shared territories of the xʷməθkʷəy̓əm (Musqueam), Skwxwu7mesh (Squamish), and səl̓ilwətaɁɬ (Tsleil-Waututh) (Vancouver) with my spouse Alan Jacobs and our teenage daughter.
+I live on the beautiful, overlapping territories of the xʷməθkʷəy̓əm (Musqueam), Skwxwu7mesh (Squamish), and səl̓ilwətaɁɬ (Tsleil-Waututh) (Vancouver) with my spouse Alan Jacobs and our teenage daughter.
 I hold Canadian and German citizenship.
 Before becoming a political scientist, I trained in social work and worked as a community worker.
-I love spending time kayaking, cross-country skiing, reading, cooking, and playing the piano.
+I love spending time kayaking, cross-country skiing, playing the piano, reading, knitting, and, most recently, weaving.
 I used to be an avid woodworker and like to think that one day I will start making furniture again.

 Teaching